 The Stonecoal Creek Complex project is located along Stonecoal Creek, near the community of Lillybrook, in southern Raleigh County.
 The site consisted of numerous coal refuse piles and open mine portals which occupied approximately 66 acres of conglomerate land area.
-All the refuse piles had areas of steep, unstable slopes; the primary source of a very high sediment load to Stonecoal Creek.
-The subsequent sediment deposits in Stonecoal Creek resulted in a significant reduction of flow-carrying capacity Stonecoal Creek, resulting in more frequent flooding of adjacent areas.
-The open mine portals were easily accessible and represented a significant life safety hazard from roof falls, potential deadly gases, and other hazards.
+All the unstable slopes; the primary source of a very high sediment load to Stonecoal Creek.
+The subsequent sediment deposits in Stonecoal Creek resulted in a significant reduction of capacity flow-carrying Stonecoal Creek, resulting in more frequent flooding of adjacent areas.
+The open mine portals were easily and represented a accessible significant life safety hazard from roof falls, potential deadly gases, and other hazards.